abdurrahmanKhan/Website-Blocker/README.md

 Step 2 : Add the sites which you want to block in the list given in the code.

-Step 3 : Getting the original hosts file in windows --> An example is shown :  "C:\Windows\System32\drivers\etc\hosts"
+Step 3 : Getting the original hosts file in windows --> An example is shown :  "C:\Windows\System32\drivers\etc\hosts" , similarly you can find the file on your computer.

 Step 4 : Run the code to test if it's working or not.